In the beginning his change was unnoticeable.

 Undeniably, most of her visits were made to him alone.
 Between those two was a special bond no one could comprehend fully, even themselves.
 Their meetings were always loud, both too stubborn to agree on anything, both too proud to admit they were wrong.
-She said she does not care for him and in turn he said he does not care for her.
+She said she did not care for him and in turn he said he did not care for her.
 Yet, though at times she had legitimate reasons for being in the living world, more often, too often perhaps, she had to conceived creative excuses.
-Similarly, Ichigo developed an odd habit of leaving his window open even in the coldest weather, when he went on overnight trips he always leave a note, just in case.
+Similarly, Ichigo developed an odd habit of leaving his window open even in the coldest weather.
+When he went on overnight trips he always leave a note, just in case.

 At least once a month - more frequently during summer - there would be a group reunion.
-During those, she would appear in a gigai so the ordinary masses would not find the group talking to air.
-When they first reintroduced her to their acquaintances, they called her an old friend that had moved away, it was technically not a lie.
-Although Keigo and Mizuiro had little memories of her (as their initial meeting was wiped and their second meeting was relatively short), it did not take long for them to spread the words that Ichigo had gotten himself a girlfriend in school.
-It could not be helped.
+During those, she would appear in a gigai so the ordinary masses would not find the group talking to thin air.
+When they first reintroduced her to their acquaintances, they called her an old friend that had moved away.
+It was technically not a lie.
+Although Keigo and Mizuiro had little memories of her (as their initial meeting was wiped and their second meeting was relatively short), it didn't take long for them to spread the words that Ichigo had gotten himself a girlfriend in school.
+It was inevitable.
 From afar those two looked too much like a bickering couple married for way too long.

-Ichigo's reaction to the rumors was quite similar to before – violent denial.
+Ichigo's reaction to the rumors was quite similar to his reaction before – violent denial.
 Rukia's reaction was a perfect act of false obliviousness.

 Ishida's reaction to the teasing was to blush and look away.
 Orihime's reaction was genuine obliviousness.

 The first to notice the change was Orihime.
 In hindsight, this should not be a surprise, Orihime always had sharp instinct.
-In their final gathering before university started she flipped through a old photo album and made her innocent comment, "Kurosaki-kun, you look just like you did when you were fifteen."
+In their final gathering before university started she flipped through an old photo album and made her innocent comment: "Kurosaki-kun, you look just like you did when you were fifteen."

 Ishida looked past her shoulder at the album and agreed, "She's right, Kurosaki, you haven't changed at all."

 And that was it.
-They moved on to a different topic without second thought and the two comments sank to the bottom of their subconscious.
+They moved on to a different topic without a second thought and the conversation sank to the bottom of their subconsciousness.

 It was hard to say exactly when he realized.
-Perhaps it was when Keigo complained about getting his first white hair; perhaps it was when doctors and nurses did not believe him when he first told them he was in the hospital for residency; perhaps it was when he realized his sisters had blossomed into beautiful women during their high school graduation.
-It did not really matter.
+Perhaps it was when Keigo complained about getting his first white hair; perhaps it was when doctors and nurses at the hospital did not believe him when he first told them he was in the hospital for his residency; perhaps it was when he realized his sisters had blossomed into beautiful women during their high school graduation ceremony.
+It didn't really matter.
 What was important was that one day he realized just how true Orihime's comment was.
 "Rukia, call me crazy if you will, but I don't think I have aged since I was fifteen."